pnatsi/HBinspector/README.md

 `-seq` | file w/ the 28S rRNA sequence
 `-reads` | files w/ paired aboveRNA-seq reads (need to provide two filenames, see Example Usage) `-c` | (full) path to config file
-`-left` | Position of the conserved 20-mer lying before the hidden break region* `-right` | Position of the conserved 20-mer lying after the hidden break region**
+`-left` | Position of the conserved 20-mer lying before the hidden break region in the 28S sequence* `-right` | Position of the conserved 20-mer lying after the hidden break region in the 28S sequence**

 <br>
 <br>